elixir-europe/biovalidator/test/memory/memory_usage.md

+## Memory usage and testing

+To increase the heap memory used by the old_space, we can use following VM argument.
+The `--inspect` flag allows to inspect GC logs.
 Start with 4GB of heap old_space
 ```shell
 export NODE_OPTIONS=--max_old_space_size=4096
 node --inspect src/biovalidator.js
 ```

+To start the heap profiler when starting the NodeJs application, use `--trace-gc` flag.
 Heap Profiler + GC Traces
 ```shell
 node --inspect --trace-gc src/biovalidator.js
 ```
+Following code snippet shows how you can make a `curl` request to validator, or run load test using Apache Benchmark.

 ## Testing memory usage
 ```shell